SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/migration.md

 Set the API Version field in the microservice manifest to 2 and deploy this service to your {{< company-c8y >}} test environment.
 This environment must be in version 10.15 or higher.
-Verify that the functionality provided by the miroservice still works as expected.
+Verify that the functionality provided by the microservice still works as expected.

 #### Microservices still using old user privileges after the environment upgrade